rollnrock/example-git/readme.txt.txt

 	  pres esc to exit insert mode
 	  the type (:wq) to rewrite and finish commit

-git commit -m :  when we want  commit message without moving to the 						commit window
+git commit -m'' :  when we want  commit message without moving to the 						commit window the '' is where you write our new
+					new message.

+git log: list the commit history